psoloway/puppetlabs-tomcat/README.md

 }->
 ~~~

-and then start the service.
+...and then start the service:

 ~~~
 tomcat::service { 'default':